San Diego Community Property Attorneys

 - When one spouse is the primary owner and operator of a business that was started during the marriage.

 If there is not a clear line between separate and marital property then it may be necessary to hire forensic accounts to analyze the financial records.
-Thomas Huguenor and our San Diego family law firm maintain professional relationships with a number of trustworthy consultants.
+Our San Diego family law firm maintain professional relationships with a number of trustworthy consultants.
 Our office will immediately determine whether or not your assets require specialized assistance.
 If you are not sure whether your assets are separate or marital property then you require legal assistance.
 Contact a professional today and allow us to assist you throughout your property division.

 Community property is any property the couple owned together during the course of the marriage.
 Anything that was acquired by the couple during marriage - homes, automobiles, and even debt - can be considered community property; although gifts and inheritances are usually excluded.
 Community property also includes the income of both spouses during the marriage, along with anything purchased with those earnings.